|

 the emperor of the Western Roman Empire was Valentinian III.

-Ever since the Huns defeated the Visigoths in 376 and arrived at the
+Ever since the Huns had defeated the

 In 435, Attila, Breda, and Theodosius II